-The general quality of the macroinvertebrate community at the Horse Creek stations was within the range commonly observed by Cardno ENTRIX in similarly-sized natural streams in this region of Florida.
-Recent SCI scores at three of the four stations are consistently rated as Healthy, with stations HCSW-2 having Impaired SCI scores because of unique, natural upstream conditions.
-It may appear inconsistent that when the Habitat Assessment scores indicated optimal or sub-optimal conditions, the total SCI scores indicated that the benthic communities were Healthy.
+The general quality of the macroinvertebrate community at the Horse Creek stations was within the range commonly observed by Cardno in similarly-sized natural streams in this region of Florida.
+Recent SCI scores at three of the four stations are consistently rated as Healthy, with station HCSW-2 previously having Impaired SCI scores because of unique, natural upstream conditions (HCSW-2 was not sampled in 2012 due to dry/low flow conditions or flooding).
+In 2012, SCI scores were Exceptional at HCSW-3 in December and HCSW-4 in March; scores were Healthy all other stations and events.

+It may appear inconsistent that when the Habitat Assessment scores indicated optimal or sub-optimal conditions, the total SCI scores indicated that the benthic communities were Impaired.
 However, this is essentially a matter of semantics resulting from the assignment of qualitative categories under the two different assessment protocols (which were developed independently and not necessarily designed to provide matching qualitative assignments for a given location).
-Following the adoption of the revised SCI calculation procedure in 2007, DEP found that the majority of the reference/background stations it had sampled fell into the Healthy category when calculated under the new SCI (R. Frydenbourg, pers. comm.).
+Following the adoption of the revised SCI calculation procedure in 2007, FDEP found that the majority of the reference/background stations it had sampled fell into the Healthy category when calculated under the new SCI (R. Frydenbourg, pers. comm.).
 This indicates that the sampled segments of Horse Creek are considered healthy and thus comparable in quality (as determined via the SCI) to other reference streams in Florida.